haddonm/aMSE/README.md

 # LATEST UPDATES

+- 2023-10-17 aMSE 0.1.13 added poplevelplot() plots to the output.
+So far this includes catches and cpue.
+Population level plots can give insight into the effectiveness of the fleet dynamics and whether each population is being exploited.

 - 2023-08-01 aMSE 0.1.10 Added scoreplots and plotmultflags into the arguments for do_MSE rather than requiring the functions be called plotfinalscores() and plotmultandflags(), so any name can be given to